The PanoCamAdder is an addon for Blender.

 - Selection only

-If you want to use the model as textured „dollhouse“, you must eport them as OBJ.
-But before you have to UV-unwrap it and bake the texture as shown in this tutorial.
+If you want to use the model as textured ‚dollhouse‘, you have to create a uv-layout/texture first -as shown in this tutorial.

 Creating 3D-depthmap panorama tours

 If you want to create 3D depthmap panoramic tours in KRpano, you need the exact position and rotation for each panorama and hotspot.

 So you need an arrangement with all finished models, panocams and hotspots.

 The TOUR3D folder contains just such a scene if you want to use a different model for each panorama.

 If you want to use one single model for all panoramas, you can use the model with the well placed pano_CAMs.